Counting On Fingers Makes You Smarter, Better At Math, Says Study

 Fingers are important visual aids

-Researchers Ilaria Berteletti and James R. Booth found that even though we don’t use our fingers as we make calculations, we continue to “see” a representation of our fingers.
+Researchers Ilaria Berteletti and James R. Booth found that even though we don’t use our fingers as we make calculations,

 Analysing a group of 8-to-13-year-olds doing complex subtraction problems, the researchers saw that even though they didn’t count with their fingers, the parts of the brain associated with the fingers lit up.